FC: The Day the Loon Cried | Written and Illustrated by Pearl M. Last

 12: We didn't have anything to cut the bird free so I began chewing through the net with my teeth.
 The net tasted fishy and there were half eaten fish parts floating near my face.

 13: I chewed and I chewed and I chewed some more.
-My sister Beatrice laughed and called me silly, but I didn't mind because this bird wasn't able to free it self.
+My sister Beatrice laughed and called me silly, but I didn't mind because the bird wasn't able to free it self.
 It needed a helping hand.

 14: Once we freed it from the net, Martin picked it up gently and that's when we saw that Its' wing joints were rubbed raw from the net.
 It looked quite sore.

 15: My older sister Anita came over to see what we were doing.
 She helped us straighten its feathers before Martin carefully put the bird back in the water to swim away to join its family.
-We were glad to see it was ok, but sad to see it go.
+We were glad to see it was okay, but sad to see it go.

 16: As if to say," Thank You", the bird turned our way and made a haunting loon cry, that echoed along the river. | Martin said it was a loon we had freed from Atsoo's net.
 He said that they can dive deep in the water to hunt for fish and that they mate for life.